darchr/gem5-20-paper/README.md

 # gem5-20 paper repo

 First of all, I want to thank you for your contributions to gem5!
 Your contributions to the shared community research infrastructure has a huge impact to computer architecture research as a whole.
-Due to your contribution to the gem5 community, I would like to invite you to be an author on the gem5-20+ paper.
+Due to your contribution to the gem5 effort, I would like to invite you to be an author on the gem5-20+ paper.
 See below for what you need to do if you want to be included in the author list.
 If you don't want to be included feel free to ignore this email!

-Please see below for details on what I need from you.
 I am planning to post this paper to arXiv on Tuesday June 2.
 If I don't hear from you by then, you will not be included as an author at that time.
 However, on arXiv we can (and will) update the manuscript after that date, so if you get back to me late, you can be included on future revisions.

 The canonical version of this paper lives on github: https://github.com/darchr/gem5-20-paper/blob/master/main.pdf.